Diverse, economically strong and family friendly

 Next to it the Cleantech Business Park opened in September 2015.
 With 90 hectare it is the largest industrial park in Berlin.
 The park has been especially built for manufacturing businesses in the Cleantech sector.
 Ecological factors have already been considered at the exploitation of the area.
 The goal is the fusion of economic growth with climate and environment protection.

 The “Gärten der Welt” in Marzahn-Hellersdorf, with more than 800.000 visitors a year, are exhibiting Chinese, Japanese, Oriental, Balinese and Europe gardening art.
-In line with the international gardening exhibit (“IGA”) in 2017 the English Garden will be opened.
-Around 2,4 Million visitors are estimated for the IGA that year.
+In line with the international gardening exhibit (“IGA”) in 2017 the English Garden was opened.

 Living in Marzahn- Hellersdorf